 - Attendance of the statistics workshop is required as a part of this course.
-The required workshop will be held on December 19; 9:00am-4:00pm; Room 104 Mervis Hall.
-Registration for the workshop is not required as the course instructor will have a roster of registered students for the course. - Prerequisite for BQOM operations elective courses - Prerequisite for BFIN Financial Management 1 core required course - Prerequisite for BMKT 2031 Marketing Research
+The schedule of the Statistics Workshop is Saturday, December 16th 9am-4pm.
+Registration for the workshop is not required as the course instructor will have a roster of registered students for the course. - The schedule of the optional Math Workshop is Sunday, December 9th 9am-4pm.

+- Prerequisite for BQOM operations elective courses - Prerequisite for BFIN Financial Management 1 core required course - Prerequisite for BMKT 2031 Marketing Research

-BQOM 2421: DECISION TECHNOLOGIES IN MANUFACTURING AND OPERATIONS MANAGEMENT - CORE REQUIRED COURSE
+BQOM 2421: DECISION TECHNOLOGIES IN MANUFACTURING AND OPERATIONS MANAGEMENT - MBA CORE REQUIRED COURSE